-For existing registered teachers, making an online application (for renewal of registration or transition to another registration category), the verification will occur through the TRBWA Portal via the password-protected Teacher Login process and a comparison of data provided with the application against data held on file by the TRBWA.
+For existing registered teachers, making an online application (for renewal of registration or transition to another registration category), the verification will occur through the application process.

-For new applicants for teacher registration (i.e. those who do not currently have a Teacher Login account including those who were previously registered and are reapplying for registration), the verification will occur, by appointment only, via one of the following methods:
+For new applicants for teacher registration (including those who were previously registered and are reapplying for registration), the verification will occur, by appointment only, via one of the following methods: